 - Tools and Action Plans (20% of Session) – Performance tools and action plan are a part each workshop.
 The performance tools allow participants to distil the key concepts into practical applications.
 They simplify the process to executing the competence.
 The action plan is where the rubber meets the road.
 Each participant creates a plan of action around the competence that is directly relevant to and impacts their management and leadership of their department or unit.
 The typical action plan starts with a pre-defined Goal area.
 The participants then identify the actions they will take to fulfil their goal and the timeline for doing it.

-Step 5 – On-The-Job Execution: Four to twelve weeks after the workshop, the participants execute on their action plans.
+Step 5 – On-The-Job Execution: Four to twelve weeks after the virtual workshop, the participants execute on their action plans.
 Their action plans are shared with the workshop facilitator who provides the accountability structure for action.
 They review the action plan once designed and along with the participant’s mentor (their supervisor), provide ongoing coaching and support as they execute.
 The action plan is updated monthly until completed.
 At the completion of the action plan, the participants summarize what they have been developed in and how it has specifically impacted their performance and that of their team.

 Step 6 – Post Assessment: Six months after the workshop, they are again assessed using the same instrument as the pre assessment.
 Their pre and post workshop assessment are compared and the results highlighted in the participants overall program performance evaluation.